One BILLION pounds: Northamptonshire County Council’s total debt

 According to the draft reports ‘the bottom line is effectively the negative £386m net worth of the organisation’.

-This means that the council’s financial liabilities are less than its assets.
+This means that the council’s financial liabilities are more than its assets.

 Assets are primarily owned buildings and infrastructure.

-Note: Editor’s note: In an earlier version of this story we said the council’s financial liabilities are less than its assets.
-We meant more and have corrected the article.